Ready to explore Greenleaf? Here's everything you need to know before you go!

 This trail hasn't been captured yet.
 Be the first to share your adventure!Trail description

-Greenleaf Hut sits at 4,200 feet elevation in New Hampshire's White Mountains, serving as both a destination and basecamp for some of the region's most rewarding hiking.
+Greenleaf Hut sits at approximately 4,220 feet elevation in New Hampshire's White Mountains within Franconia Notch State Park and White Mountain National Forest, serving as both a destination and basecamp for some of the region's most rewarding hiking.
 This Appalachian Mountain Club facility anchors a network of trails that connect to Mount Lafayette and the dramatic Franconia Ridge, putting you right in the heart of one of New England's premier alpine environments.

 The primary route to reach Greenleaf is the Greenleaf Trail, which climbs steadily through dense hardwood and coniferous forests before emerging onto the exposed shoulders of Mount Lafayette.
-This well-maintained trail gains 747 meters of elevation over its 4.3-kilometer length, typically taking hikers around 2 hours and 15 minutes to reach the hut.
-The path is clearly marked with white blazes and features stone steps and wooden bog bridges in the steeper sections, making navigation straightforward even for less experienced hikers.
+This challenging trail gains approximately 1,036 meters (3,400 feet) of elevation, typically taking hikers around 6 hours to complete.
+The path is clearly marked and features stone steps and wooden bog bridges in the steeper sections, making navigation straightforward even for less experienced hikers.

 Trail Experience and Terrain

 The trail's character changes dramatically in its upper reaches as you approach treeline.
 Here, the path becomes rockier and more exposed, offering your first glimpses of the surrounding peaks.
-The terrain transitions from soft forest floor to granite slabs and boulder fields, requiring more careful foot placement and attention to route finding.
+After passing Greenleaf Hut, approximately one mile of very exposed alpine terrain requires comfort with rock scrambling and potentially slippery conditions.
+The terrain transitions from soft forest floor to granite slabs and boulder fields, requiring careful foot placement and attention to route finding.
 Weather conditions can shift rapidly at this elevation, so you'll want to be prepared for wind and potential temperature drops even on pleasant valley days.

 Wildlife encounters are common throughout the hike.
 You might spot red squirrels chattering in the canopy, various songbird species, and occasionally moose in the lower elevations during early morning or evening hours.
 The diverse flora includes seasonal wildflowers, ferns, and the vibrant fall foliage that makes this region famous among leaf-peepers.
 Above treeline, hardy alpine plants cling to rocky crevices, adapted to the harsh mountain environment.